 The state has no Biblical mandate to educate our children.

 The government began to be involved in education in most states in the middle of the 19th century.
 Theologians from various denominations in that era split on what they believed about the trend.
 Some prophetically warned that the end result of state education in a pluralistic society would be a lowest common denominator value system in the schools.
 They felt the spiritual point of view which was generally present in all American education would slowly but surely be watered down to the lowest and most secular values of society.
 Only Christians working in the system have been able to stem the tide of secular thought in our state schools.
 They alone cannot make up for the curriculum and general secular point of view of the material they teach.
 Compounding the problem, many educators who are Christians, like myself, were steeped in a secular mindset while growing up and don’t always see the problem clearly themselves.
 The Bible never gives the government the mandate to train up a child.
 It belongs to the parents.

 Most parents cannot consistently analyze and apply these academic truths for their children.

 Sometimes parents say, “I will be able to teach my kids all they need in the way of values and point of view at home.”
 Can we?
 Children receive 30 or more hours with instructors, curriculum, and other children.
 These things impact their values and point of view every week.
 Can most Christian parents re-instruct their children in biology?
-Can most parents analyze Poe’s writings from a Christian world view?
+Can most parents analyze Poe’s writings from a Christian worldview?
 Can most parents tell their children about the creational foundations of math and logic?
-Can parents review all what their children have heard and teach them God is sovereign over all they have been taught?
+Can parents review all that their children have heard and teach them God is sovereign over all they have been taught?
 It is a rare parent and an even rarer child who is up to that task.
 Christian school is about teaching our children how to think like Christians.
-It is a full time job, partnering a Christian home and school environment.
+It is a full-time job, partnering with a Christian home and school environment.